jphmrst/Fieldhouse/README.md

 There are probably better and more sensible approaches to this problem, but I did not know about them when I started cobbling this project together.
-Now it has grown a bit, I use it in most of the Perl utilities I write for myself, and converting to one of these better and more sensible approaches just does seem worth the effort: so here we are.
+Now it has grown a bit, I use it in most of the Perl utilities I write for myself, and converting to some allegedly better and more sensible approach just does seem worth the effort: so here we are.

-Unless you want to extend the beast, the only class you'll need is `Fieldhouse::Base` --- its POD follows.
+Unless you want to extend the beast, the only class you'll need is `Fieldhouse::Base`.
+Its POD follows.

 # NAME